ningchencontact/azure-docs.zh-tw/articles/active-directory/develop/scenario-web-app-sign-user-overview.md

 ---
-title: 登入使用者的 Web 應用程式（總覽）-Microsoft 身分識別平臺
+title: Web app that signs in users (overview) - Microsoft identity platform
-description: 瞭解如何建立可登入使用者的 web 應用程式（總覽）
+description: Learn how to build a web app that signs in users (overview)
 services: active-directory
 documentationcenter: dev-center-name
 author: jmprieur